anthonybusson/Wi-Fi-Watch/README.md

           ansible_host: X.X.X.X
           ansible_user: "{{ monitoring_user }}"
 ```
-To add multiple probes, add a new block corresponding to the new probe with the correct IP address:
+To add multiple monitoring nodes, add a new block corresponding to the new monitoring node with the correct IP address:
 ```yaml
 all:
   children: